Perniö

 Perniö (/fi/; Bjärnå) is a former municipality of Finland.
 It was consolidated with Salo on January 1, 2009.
+Neighbouring municipalities of Perniö were Ekenäs (formerly Tenala), Halikko, Kimito, Kisko, Muurla, Salo and Särkisalo.

 It is located in the province of Western Finland and is part of the Southwest Finland region.
 The municipality had a population of 6,026 (2004-12-31) and covered an area of 407.79 km² (excluding sea) of which 9.91 km² is inland water.
 The population density was 15.15 inhabitants per km².